Linen History

 In 1823 the Board of Trustees of the Linen Manufacturers of Ireland came to an end. as it was considered that the industry was then sufficiently on its feet to require no further outside assistance.

-From the disbandment of the Board of Trustees until the outbreak of the Great War in 1914 the Irish Linen trade experienced a steady growth, and ever increasing exports to all parts of the world shows clearly the dominance gained by strict adherence to quality rules of production.
+From the disbandment of the Board of Trustees until the outbreak of the Great War in 1914 the Irish Linen trade experienced a steady growth, and ever-increasing exports to all parts of the world shows clearly the dominance gained by strict adherence to quality rules of production.

 The Brown Linen Hall